pmo48/work-day-scheduler-pbm/README.md

 # code-quiz-pbm

-This coding quiz is intended to test javascript knowledge for noobs.
+This work day scheduler is intended to provide a basic workday scheduler that stores notes in localstorage and updates the timeblocks based on time of day.

 ![workday scheduler screenshot](./Assets/images/wds.png)